deepaksood619/deepaksood619.github.io/docs/about-me/faqs.md

 ### Things I like

-- Be direct to me about anything, if you don't like about me anything, i would be very happy to improve on it whatever it may be.
+- Be direct to me about anything, if you don't like about me anything, I would be very happy to improve on it whatever it may be.
 I don't hold grudges and will not take it negatively.
-- I am a **rational person**, so i want reason for doing something that is asked, so i know the reason behind the work, and maybe can help to improve it. (so if you want to change something in my work, my routine, or my code, there must be a rationality behind the same), and if you are right i will accept it and will change it no matter how hard it is.
+- I am a **rational person**, so I want reason for doing something that is asked, so I know the reason behind the work, and maybe can help to improve it. (so if you want to change something in my work, my routine, or my code, there must be a rationality behind the same), and if you are right I will accept it and will change it no matter how hard it is.

 ### Things I hate